 Allowing this to happen for several hours overnight could ultimately be detrimental to your breast augmentation results.

 Sleeping primarily on your back for a long period of time can be difficult — especially when you also need to have your upper body slightly elevated.
-One thing that can help with this is getting a wedge pillow.
-These can be easily found online.
+Some patients can’t fall asleep very well.

 A wedge pillow will just give a slight boost to your upper body, keeping it in a comfortable position.
 This will allow you to create that elevation without having to stack pillows in an odd way.
 Pillows have a habit of shifting during the night, but a wedge pillow will stay put.
 Placing one pillow on either side of you can help make your arms more comfortable and can improve your sleep after Breast Augmentation.